codecapsules-io/incident-response-plan/playbooks/playbook-defacement.md

 ### Recover

-`TODO: Customize recovery steps for defacement`

-`TODO: Specify tools and procedures for each step, below`

 1. Remove the hacker's message and replace with original, legitimate content.
 If data was lost in the attack, reference backups and restore the original page as much as possible.
     * Check backups for indicators of compromise
     * Consider partial recovery and backup integrity testing